arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ## Setup

 We are going to start with a sample Azure Function that queries the Microsoft AdventureWorks demonstration database.
 It will query the database for the top 5 products, serialise them as JSON and return the result.
-The Function App code can we viewed [here](http://github.com).
+The Function App code can be viewed [here](https://github.com/arinco-crew-community/four-tips-securing-serverless/blob/main/Arinco.Secure.Serverless/Functions.cs).

-We will start with a pre-configured [main.bicep](https://raw.githubusercontent.com/arincoau/four-tips-securing-serverless/main/main.bicep) file.
-Which you can download [here](https://raw.githubusercontent.com/arincoau/four-tips-securing-serverless/main/main.bicep).
+We will start with a pre-configured [main.bicep](https://raw.githubusercontent.com/arincoau/four-tips-securing-serverless/main/main.bicep) file, which you can download [here](https://raw.githubusercontent.com/arincoau/four-tips-securing-serverless/main/main.bicep).
 This file contains the bicep configuration to deploy the following resource:

 - Function App
 - Storage Account